asmjit/asmjit/README.md

 ### Using Labels

 Labels are essential for making jumps, function calls or to refer to a data that is embedded in the code section.
-Label has to be explicitly created by using `newLabel()` member function of your code generator in order to be used.
+Label has to be explicitly created by using `newLabel()` method of your code generator in order to be used.
 The following example executes a code that depends on the condition by using a `Label` and conditional jump instruction.
 If the first parameter is zero it returns `a + b`, otherwise `a - b`.

 ```C++
 #include <asmjit/asmjit.h>